mabragor/lol-re/README.md

   * usage of cl-interpol strings as regex-spec
   * (done) list of strings instead of just one string (auto joining)
   * ability to turn off some anaphoric bindings
-  * convenient iterate macros
+  * (done) convenient iterate macros
-    * for iterating over all matches within a given string
+    * (done) for iterating over all matches within a given string
-    * for iterating over multiple strings with the same regexp
+    * (done) for iterating over multiple strings with the same regexp
+  * ability to use only #?r syntax on implementations not supported by CL-READ-MACRO-TOKENS

+For more usage patterns, see tests.lisp file and use-cases.lisp. use-cases.lisp was assembled by grepping of some quicklisp-available libs and rewriting CL-PPCRE-using pieces with help of M~ and S~.

 S~
 --